ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 for learning.
 You may jump straight into the [next chapter](02_Preparing_Environment_for_a_VM_Cluster.md) if you wish.

 > [!WARNING]
-> Unfortunately, it looks like Ubuntu no longer publishes LiveCD images for ARM64 architecture that this chapter refers to,
+> Unfortunately, as of Jan 2025 Ubuntu no longer publishes LiveCD images for ARM64 architecture that this chapter refers to,
-> and at this moment it is not possible to replicate hands-on instructions in this chapter.
-Despite that, just reading through
+> and at this moment it is not possible to replicate the hands-on instructions.
+Despite that, just reading through it may
-> it may still be valuable for learning.
+> still be valuable for learning.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->